frkandris/WP-Print/README.md

 - A footer with the post URL and copyright information

 Visitors can then use the "Print This Page" button to print the content or close the tab using the "Close" button.

+## Settings

+The plugin includes a settings page where you can configure which post types should display the print button:

+1. Go to Settings > Print Button in your WordPress admin dashboard
+2. Check or uncheck the post types where you want the print button to appear
+3. Click "Save Changes"

+By default, the print button is enabled for Posts and Pages.

 ## Customization